andreasabel/inCode/entry/introduction-to-singletons-3.md

     (/=) :: a -> a -> Bool
 ```

-The *singletons* library would promote this (and you can do this using the same
+The *singletons* library promotes this as:
-template haskell splices we've been using this entire time, too) as:

 ``` {.haskell}
 class PEq a where